 To diversify his fishing business, Norm moved to fishing for halibut and black cod in 2000.
-He owned the Sherrie Marie, a modified gulf shrimper built in Palacios, Texas in 1967, which he has since sold to focus on his current operation.
+He owned the Sherrie Marie, a modified gulf shrimper built in Palacios, Texas in 1967.

-Now, Norm operates the Sea Lion, a power scow built in 1946 for the Alaska Packers Association, as a tender boat for Seafood Producers Cooperative during salmon season.
-He starts early in March and fishes for halibut and black cod, then moves to the Sea Lion in July for salmon season.
+Norm then operated the Sea Lion, a power scow built in 1946 for the Alaska Packers Association, as a tender boat for Seafood Producers Cooperative during salmon season.
+Operating a tender allowed Norm to really get to know our fleet of small boat fishermen who came to deliver their fish to the Sea Lio.
+When he tendered, Norm started early in March and fishing for halibut and black cod, then moved to the Sea Lion in July for the heart of the salmon season.
 “Long lining for halibut and black cod is a little more repetitious,” Norm says.
 “It’s more about finding fish, fighting currents and winds to do really repetitious work.
-I wouldn’t bring children long lining—if we’re fishing black cod, we could be 12-25 miles, up to 100 miles out to sea following the continental shelf.
+I wouldn’t bring children long lining—if we’re fishing black cod, we could be 10-25 miles, up to 100 miles out to sea following the continental shelf.
 Operating the Sea Lion is much safer.
 I’m harbored up every night.
 I can spend more time with family.
 I also get to see all of my fishing friends when they deliver to the tender.
 I’ve been involved with the fleet a long time.
 I know people and get to see them more often when I’m tendering.”

 Norm was born in Michigan, but considers himself Alaskan, as he moved to Kasaan Bay, near Ketchikan, at age 10.
 At 15, he moved to Port Alexander, on the southern tip of Baranof Island, which is the primary location where he harbors the Sea Lion to serve SPC members who deliver salmon to him.

 A while back Norm sent us via Facebook a video of fishing for black cod on the Sherrie Marie.
 It was a rare combination of good weather, good fishing, good mood, and good music on the boat.
-The comments it generated from fellow SPC members on Facebook showed a lot about the camaraderie that the co-op is known for when at its best.
-Long time SPC member Becky Haun perfectly described the video and what it’s like to be an SPC member on a good day: “Flat, calm, sunny, good music to shuffle with, fish on every hook … a perfect day in paradise with Normie and a happy crew.
+The comments it generated from fellow SPC members on Facebook showed a lot about the camaraderie that the co-op is known for.
+Long time SPC fisherman-owner Becky Haun perfectly described the video and what it’s like to be a fisherman on a good day: “Flat, calm, sunny, good music to shuffle with, fish on every hook … a perfect day in paradise with Normie and a happy crew.
 THE BEST SEAFOOD IN THE WORLD!
 From a bunch of pretty extraordinary independent spirits.”

 The Sea Lion, a happy sight for SPC fishermen.